Managing Post-Herpetic Neuralgia: Acupuncture for PHN

 Typical Symptoms of PHN

-- Sensitivity: Increased sensitivity to touch or changes in temperature, where even light touch or slight temperature variations can cause discomfort.
+- Sensitivity: Increased sensitivity to touch or temperature, where even light contact or clothing can trigger discomfort.

 Impact on Daily Life

-- Difficulty with Routine Tasks: Everyday activities such as dressing, bathing, or even sitting can become painful or uncomfortable.
+- Difficulty with Routine Tasks: Activities such as dressing, bathing, or sitting can become uncomfortable or painful.

 Understanding Your Symptoms